DataStrategist/TileMaker/README.md

                   of the VALUE to the TARGET that, if above the ThresholdHigh will show as orange, and if not, as red

 **Hover**			  Optional tooltip, or text that will show up when a user rests their mouse over the button.

+**alpha**             Optional transparency coefficient for the icon, a decimal from 0-1.